Last Updated on August 17, 2022

-Nettles may also interfere with medications for conditions like blood pressure, diabetes, and blood thinning.
-Consult the University of Maryland Medical Center’s drug interactions list and talk to your doctor before taking nettle.
+Nettle leaf may also interfere with medications for conditions like blood pressure, diabetes, and blood thinning.
+Consult a drug interactions list and talk to your doctor before taking nettle.

 One of the easiest ways to consume nettle is in nettle leaf tea.
 It makes a tasty brew reminiscent of green tea.
 You can make it from freshly harvested leaves or from dried nettle, readily available in most natural food stores’ bulk bins or online.
 You can make with just nettle, or combine it with other herbs.

 Use 1-3 teaspoons dried herb per 8oz of boiling water.
 (I always recommend filtering your water to remove contaminants.
 Here’s what you need to know about choosing a quality water filter.)